 In 1962, Andre Nocquet received from Morihei Ueshiba, the title general representative of the World Aikido Headquarters for France.

 In 1971, with the assistance of several foreign teachers, he established the European Aikido Union.
-He conducted courses for the National Parachutist Union, and the National Police, and demonstrated the principles of combat at the St-Maixent Military School.
+He conducted courses for the National Parachutist Union, and the National Police, and demonstrated combat principles at the St-Maixent Military School.

 Over the course of several years, Andre Nocquet gave lectures in France and Europe on the spirit of non-violence, stressing the theme of International assistance & friendship.